epomatti/iotedge-modules-demo/README.md

 If you run error `417 -- The device's deployment configuration is not set` don't worry, check [this issue](https://github.com/MicrosoftDocs/azure-docs/issues/50665).

+## Modules

+To create modules on top of this infrastructure, check [modules](modules) directory.

+- EdgeModule - A simple custom module

 ## Admin commands